nirmit27/django-project-1/README.md

-# My first django project.
+# My first django project

 Featuring a personal navigator and a tool for analyzing text in **django** back-end.